slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Is Sharing Economy a faith?

+2021-06-07

+- Is «sharing economy» a modern faith?
+It seems to be based on a dogma.

 ### Crypto compared with fiat currencies

 2021-05-26